ubc-library-rc/dataverse_utils/docs/windows.md

 * Git bash
 * Cygwin

-If the utilities are not functioning the way you are expecting, make sure that Python and the install location is in your PATH.
+If the utilities are not functioning the way you are expecting, make sure that the pipx install location is in your PATH for whatever shell you are using.

-As of version 0.8.3 the installation has been updated to use newer packaging standards which will ideally reduce the frequency of installation problems.

-Also as of v0.8.3, the .py suffix has been removed from the console utilities.
-This means if you are forced to run a command manually, it would be run with `python [utilityname]` **not** `python [utilityname.py]`

 ## Troubleshooting

-These are (likely deprecated) notes from testing on a variety of Windows installations.
-If you're luckly, a solution can be found below.
+These are (deprecated) notes from testing on a variety of Windows installations.
+If you're lucky, a solution can be found below.

 This test case uses a new installation of <https://python.org> Python, v.3.9.6, installed in Windows using the GUI, so it's as basic a Windows installation as you can get.